oktadev/okta-spring-boot-saml-example/README.md

 <img src="static/okta-dev-console.png" alt="Okta Dev Console" width="800"/>

-Click on **< > Developer** in the top-left corner and switch to the Classic UI.
+Click on **< > Developer Console** in the top-left corner and switch to the Classic UI.
 If you see a screen like the following, you're good to go!
 The reason you need to use the Classic UI for this tutorial is because we haven't yet added SAML support to the [Developer Console](/blog/2017/09/25/all-new-developer-console).

 <img src="static/okta-classic-ui.png" alt="Okta Classic UI" width="800"/>